 This course provides advanced academic and practical postgraduate training at a level sufficient to meet the Australian Psychology Accreditation Council’s (APAC) accreditation criteria.

 Upon completing the Master of Psychology (Clinical), graduates will be eligible for full, general registration with the Psychology Board of Australia.
 After two years of supervised practice in the field, graduates will also be eligible for membership of the APS College of Clinical Psychologists.

 Professional accreditation status

-This course is fully accredited by the Australian Psychology Accreditation Council (APAC).
+The Townsville course offering is fully accredited by the Australian Psychology Accreditation Council (APAC).
+The Singapore course offering is not professionally accredited by the Australian Psychology Accreditation Council (APAC).